Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 R. Perley McBride - Frontier Communications Corp.

 Yeah.
-No, I think I've said that we'll be realizing fairly linearly from Q3 of 2017 through Q2 of 2018 because they'll be realized in full by the end of Q2 of 2018.
+No, I think I've said that we'll be realizing them fairly linearly from Q3 of 2017 through Q2 of 2018 because they'll be realized in full by the end of Q2 of 2018.

 Amy Yong - Macquarie Capital (USA), Inc.